vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

 The Octopus tasks require the Octo Command Line tool, which can be supplied any of the following ways:

 * Add the **Octopus tools installer** task to the build pipeline, ahead of other Octopus tasks.
 If you leave the version as `embedded`, a built-in copy of the Octo command line tool will be supplied to the other tasks.
-If you set the version to `latest` or a specific number, that version will be downloaded and supplied to the other tasks.
+If you set the version to `latest` or a specific number like `6.10.0`, that version will be downloaded and supplied to the other tasks.
 If the download fails, the built-in copy of the tool will be used.
 * Update the system `PATH` environment variable to include a folder containing `Octo.exe` or `Octo.cmd`, on all systems running VSTS agents.
 You will need to restart the `VSTS Agent` service (or the whole system) for the change to take effect.
 * If the Octo command line tool is not supplied, the Octopus tasks will attempt to download the latest version themselves. **Note**: For technical reasons they cannot access the built-in copy of the tool unless the **Octopus tools installer** task already ran.